 Length and Width.
 The Adidas Crazy Explosive 2017 Primeknit fits true to size however it runs a little narrow.
-Wide-footers are advised going up half a size.
+Wide-footers are advised to make the necessary adjustments.

 Lockdown.
-The Adidas Crazy Explosive 2017 Primeknit features a one-piece bootie upper, internal heel counter, and an anatomical lace system.
-The sock-like fit of the bootie, support of the heel counter, and a fifth eyelet keep the heel in place.
+The Adidas Crazy Explosive 2017 Primeknit features a one-piece cleatie upper, internal heel counter, and an anatomical lace system.
+The sock-like fit of the cleatie, support of the heel counter, and a fifth eyelet keep the heel in place.
 The wide lacing system wraps the entire foot and allows a more secure hold.

 The Adidas Crazy Explosive 2017 Primeknit features a forged TPU yarn construction.This new forged Primeknit creates an elevated wave pattern across the upper, and it adds lightweight durability while maintaining flexibility.

 This build provides optimal stability for sharp moves while staying ultralight for quickness.

 The high-cut design of the sock-like ankle collar provides an adaptive fit without restricting ankle movement.
 This also completes the silhouette of the Adidas Crazy Explosive 2017 PK.

 This highly anticipated shoe has generated a lot of buzz thanks to its aggressive design, full-length Boost cushioning, and high-arching sock-like collar.
 There are several colorways to look out for, including a few player editions headlined by Andrew Wiggins of the Minnesota Timberwolves and Kristaps Porzingis of the New York Knicks.